Wrongful Death Attorney in Scottsdale

 Who Can File a Wrongful Death Claim in Arizona?

-State law allows the surviving spouse, children, parents, or the personal representative of the estate to file a wrongful death claim.
-If none of these are available, a court may appoint someone to act on behalf of the estate.
+Under ARS 12-612, the surviving spouse has priority to file, followed by surviving children, then surviving parents or a legal guardian, and then the personal representative of the estate.
+If none of these parties are available, a court may appoint someone to act on behalf of the estate.

-Contact us today and start with a free consultation to discuss your unique questions, understand your options, and gain insight from an experienced wrongful death lawyer.
+Contact us today to start with a free consultation, discuss your questions, understand your options, and get insight from a wrongful death lawyer serving Scottsdale families.

 Case Victories